Forest Research Institute (India): Architecture

 Forest Research Institute Dehradun is among the oldest institutions of its kind.
 The institute's history is virtually synonymous with the evolution and development of scientific forestry, not only in India, but over the entire sub-continent.
-Built over 450 hectares, with the outer Himalaya forming its back drop, the institute's main building combines Greco-Roman and Colonial styles of architecture, with a plinth area of 2.5 hectares.
+Built over 450 hectares, with the outer Himalaya forming its backdrop, the institute's main building combines Greco-Roman and Colonial styles of architecture, with a plinth area of 2.5 hectares.
 The building was listed for a time, in the Guinness Book of Records, as the largest purely brick structure in the world.
 The institute has a developed infrastructure of all equipped laboratories, library, herbarium, arboreta, printing press and experimental field areas for conducting forestry research.
 It is 7 km from Clock Tower, on the Dehradun-Chakrata motorable road.
-It is the biggest forest based training institute in India.
+It is the biggest forest-based training institute in India.
 Most of the forest officers are a part of this institute.
-The FRI's building also houses a Botanical Museum and there are many different kind of trees from around the world.
+The FRI's building also houses a Botanical Museum and there are many different kinds of trees from around the world.